ghouscht/shopping-cart/README.md

 ### What is missing?
 #### metrics
 Proper application metrics should be added for monitoring purposes.
-Thanks to the ports and adapters architecture this can easily be done by wrapping the port interfaces with an implementation that propagates metrics.
+Thanks to the ports and adapters architecture this can easily be done by wrapping the port interfaces with an implementation that publishes metrics.
 Usually these "middleware" implementations can be generated but there was not enough time left to do this.

 #### proper (access) logging